top of page

 What are the Benefits of Artificial Tears?

-Artificial tears offer several benefits for people with dry eyes, including the relief of symptoms such as itching, burning, stinging, redness, and blurred vision.
-They also grant protection of the eye surface from environmental factors such as wind, smoke, and dry air can exacerbate the condition.
+Artificial tears offer many benefits for people with dry eyes, including itching, burning, stinging, redness, and blurred vision alleviation.
+They protect the eye surface from external factors - wind, smoke, and dry air which can aggravate dryness and irritations.

-Furthermore, these eye drops reduce dry eye glare and halos and aid in the prevention of infections by washing away bacteria and other pathogens.
+The lubricating eye drops reduce dry eye glare and halos and wash away bacteria and other pathogens.
 If you wear contacts, there is an additional benefit.
 That is the enhancement of contact lens comfort by improving the tear film's quality and reducing friction between the lens and the eye.

-Last but not least, if you spend a lot of time staring at a screen (at home or at work), you might suffer from eye strain or computer vision syndrome (CVS).
-Moisturizing teardrops can bring you just the relief you need and help you move along with your day with less discomfort and dryness.
+If you spend too much time staring at a screen (at home or work), you might suffer from eye strain or computer vision syndrome (CVS).
+Moisturizing teardrops can bring you the relief you need and help you move along with your day with less discomfort and dryness.

 What are the Types of Artificial Tears?

-There are several types of artificial tears available.
-Choosing the right one depends on the severity and type of dry eye symptoms.
+There are many types of artificial tears.
+Choosing the right one depends on the severity and type of the condition.

 Lubricating artificial tears

-These are the most common type of artificial tears and contain a blend of water, salt, and lubricants such as glycerin, propylene glycol, or polyethylene glycol.
-They are ideal for mild to moderate dry eye symptoms and are available in different viscosity levels, from thin drops to thicker gels.
+These are the most common artificial tears.
+They contain a blend of water, salt, and lubricants - glycerin, propylene glycol, or polyethylene glycol.
+Lubricating eye drops are ideal for mild to moderate dry eye symptoms and are available in different viscosity levels, from thin drops to thicker gels.

 Preservative-free artificial tears

-These are artificial tears that do not contain any preservatives to irritate the eyes, especially with frequent use.
-This type of eye drop is perfect for people with sensitive eyes or those who need to use eye drops frequently.
+These are the safest eye drops without any preservatives to irritate the eyes with frequent use.
+This type is perfect for those with sensitive eyes or those who need to use eye drops often.

 Artificial tears for severe dry eye

-Artificial tears may contain a higher concentration of lubricants or other ingredients, such as hyaluronic acid or carboxymethylcellulose.
-They are known to provide longer-lasting relief for severe dry eye symptoms and are usually prescribed by an ophthalmologist after an eye examination.
+Artificial tears may contain lubricants or other ingredients, such as hyaluronic acid or carboxymethylcellulose.
+They provide longer-lasting relief for severe dry eye symptoms.
+To get them at the pharmacy, you need a prescription from an ophthalmologist after an eye examination.

-These are artificial tears that have a thicker consistency than drops.
-Gels and ointments stay in the eye longer, providing prolonged lubrication and protection.
-This is an excellent option for those who suffer from severe dry eye or those who have difficulty using drops.
+Artificial tear gels have a thicker consistency than eye drops.
+Ointments stay in the eye longer, providing prolonged lubrication and protection.
+This is an option for individuals with severe dry eyes or who have difficulty using eye drops.

 How to Use Artificial Tears?